Last Updated on Aug 24th, 2023 by Ankita Awasthi, Leave a Comment

 IAD is currently functioning through a four-terminal while the fifth terminal is under planning and executing construction in order to improve its working and area productivity.

-The airport comprises five enormous terminals to give their passengers sufficient space to co-exist while being at the premises.
+The airport comprises five enormous terminals to give its passengers sufficient space to co-exist while being at the premises.
 Out of all the five terminals, the D terminal is designated as the base for international flights.

 Covering an area of 31.1 square kilometers, the Salt Lake City International Airport comprises three main terminals.
 However, the US government has leased a part of the airport for military functionings.